FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Herzberg research.
 Another 159 words(11 lines of text) covering the years 1803, 1835, and 1888 are included under the topic Early Herzberg History in all our PDF Extended History products.

 Another 56 words(4 lines of text) are included under the topic Early Herzberg Notables in all our PDF Extended History products.

 German settlers were among the most common to come to North America between the mid-17th and mid-20th centuries.
 Poverty and religious persecution drove many Bavarians to make this long trek. tenant farmers were also enticed by the prospect of owning land.
 From east to west, these German immigrants populated the United States, settling in Pennsylvania, Texas, New York, Illinois, and California.
 Ontario and the prairie provinces of Canada also provided homes to many.
 Early settlers bearing the Herzberg surname or a spelling variation of the name include:

-Herzberg Settlers in the United States in the 18th Century
+Herzberg Settlers in United States in the 18th Century

-Herzberg Settlers in the United States in the 19th Century
+Herzberg Settlers in United States in the 19th Century

 The Herzberg Family Crest was acquired from the Houseofnames.com archives.
 The Herzberg Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.